 - Native coins: they are very different from Bitcoin, in terms of rules, protocols and goals.
 Among the many rule variations existing between blockchains, there is the choice of validation protocol, between Proof of Work (PoW) and Proof of Stake (PoS).
 Some famous native altcoins with PoS protocols are TRON (TRX) or TEZOS (WTZ).

 Compared to the other two groups, they are completely unique in the fact that they do not have their own blockchain.
 Instead, they only exist on other blockchains.
 Wait!
 What?
 Have we not just said “one blockchain = one crypto”?
 Yep.
 But we also warned you: rules and exceptions.
 There are several blockchains that allow the existence of tokens on their network.
-The most famous is Ethereum.
+The most famous one is Ethereum.

-A Star War: Proof of Work VS. Proof of Stake
+Consensus Protocols: Proof of Work VS. Proof of Stake

 In the Bitcoin network, the verification and validation of transactions is made according to the Proof of Work consensus protocol.
 But some more recent blockchains are based on another consensus mechanism for verification and validation called Proof of Stake.
 Here are the main differences.

-The Ethereum blockchain was launched in 2015.
-Its native currency is known as Ether (ETH) and it is one of these highly distinctive Altcoins.
-Ethereum quickly became the number two cryptocurrency in terms of market share.
-While being a decentralized and open-source blockchain like many other crypto assets, it has made its way to the top by having unique goals and features.
+Ethereum’s native currency is known as Ether (ETH) and it is part of the Altcoin category.
+Ethereum quickly became the number two cryptocurrency in terms of market capitalization.
+While being a decentralized and open-source blockchain, it has made its way to the top by having unique goals and features.